An expert overview to help you experience Arashiyama

 Bamboo Rickshaw Tours: Buy Tickets Here

-2. Ancient Temples
+2. The Ancient Temples

 Jojakkoji Temple

 Arashiyama is home to a wide range of unique and beautiful temples.
 Tenryu-ji is the most popular option as it's a UNESCO-listed temple located at the entrance to the bamboo forest, and naturally, it gets very crowded during autumn.
 However, despite its popularity, it's not the best option, it's simply the most well-known.
 Dare I say, it's not even worth the visit when you consider the vast crowds and other temples.
 This sentiment has also been echoed by my guests when I take them here.
 So how do you escape the crowds and discover better alternatives?
-First head towards Jojakko-ji, it still gets busy during autumn but will have half as many people as Tenryu-ji.
+First head towards Jojakko-ji, it still gets busy during autumn but there'll be half as many people as Tenryu-ji.
 After exploring Jojakkoji, keep walking along the historically preserved streets and you'll come across many more stunning temples with progressively fewer people.
 I won't list them for you here as it's better to discover them for yourself, and the last thing Kyoto needs is to have its remaining secrets overrun by Instagram tourists.
 If you do come across them, be humble when posting on social media ;)

 Tenryu-ji